 Advocacy: The Board shall serve as the key advocate of students and their schools.
 The Board shall work to advance the community's vision for its schools, pursue the District's goals, encourage progress and systemic change, and ensure that students are treated as whole persons in a diversified society.

-The Tukwila School Board has two student representatives who sit at the board table and participate in each meeting.
+Student Representatives: The Tukwila School Board has two student representatives who sit at the board table and participate in each meeting.
 Each June, a new junior from Foster High School is selected for a two-year term to replace the outgoing senior representative.
 Student representatives act as a two-way conduit, making sure their peers’ voices are represented at the district level and bringing back important board business to their school so that students are aware of what’s happening.